codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 [oscarotero's Gettext][oscarotero] also provide helper functions like these.

 In those cases, you'll need to instruct the Gettext utility on how to extract the strings from those new functions.
 Don't be afraid, it's very easy.
 It's just a field in the `.po` file, or a Settings screen on Poedit.
-In the editor that option is inside "Catalog > Properties > Source keywords".
+In the editor, that option is inside "Catalog > Properties > Source keywords".
 You need to include there the specifications of those new functions, following [a specific format](func_format):